edsu/diary/README.md

 ---

+## 8/1/2023

+Felt quite the resplendent sensation as I wandered the mythical *fairylands* of my lucid dreams, a phenomenon that *countermanded* my previous nightmares.
+The blazing *Beauregard* mountains stood in resolute *rows*, their tranquil presence both majestic and alluring.
+Close *behind*, was the land of *Jaazer* where my *tribal* ancestors once lived; I could almost feel their spirits surrounding me, protecting me.
+As I ventured through the dreamscape, I happened upon a *tribal* shaman who bore a magical key, which he claimed could *unlock* the door to forgotten memories.
+He dismissively said "only when *needeth* arises, one must utilise the key". *Hugged* by the bitter chill of a harsh *Hagel*, I soon realised that my idyllic fantasy was *jeopardised*, as if something or someone was intruding into my subconscious world.
+Shivers cascaded down my spine as the world around me started to darken and wilt, as though a *dozend* suns were abruptly terminating their celestial dance of light.
+Yet, amidst the desolation, a distant memory was *revive*d and *attributed* to this disturbing event.
+This *psychologically* charged moment halted as abruptly as it began, leaving me in a puzzling realm of thoughts, longing for comprehension.

 ## 7/31/2023

 Today was an unexpected adventure, to say the least.
 I found myself a *copilot* aboard the *Hazrami*, a *princely* aircraft boasting exquisite architecture.
 I was nervous, like a *herdsman* leading his *fath* to new lands, yet the thrill coursing through my veins *tuned* any budding *craven* feelings into curiosity.
 The pilot compared the *consistency* of our path to that of the evaporation cycle; constantly shifting, yet somehow maintaining a loose rhythm.
 A sudden announcement shared a *postponement* to our landing, vague issues *wanting* immediate attention.
 This gave me time to relish the rich textures within the *Hazrami*, a particular fascination being the *holder* of the *Scots* *comb*, heavily adorned with *macassar* oil lending it a resplendent glow.
 I tried to initiate a conversation with a fellow traveler, but the *unresponsive* expression he bore made me rethink my attempt.
 Indeed, this trip is proving to be more exciting than I'd thought.